 If you have completed an education in another country and you are a citizen of an EU/EEA country or have applied for a residence permit in Sweden, you can apply for an evaluation of your education.
 This means that the Swedish Council for Higher Education (Universitets- och högskolerådet, UHR) will issue an evaluation of what your education corresponds to in the Swedish education system.

-UHR have made a film about how they evaluate foreign qualifications.
-This film is available in Swedish, with English and Arabic subtitles.
+UHR have made a video about how they assess foreign education qualifications.
+This video is only available in Swedish, with Swedish subtitles.

 Apply as soon as possible

 It is important that you make your application to have your qualifications evaluated by UHR as soon as possible.

 It is also important that you include all the required documents when you submit your application.
 If you are entitled to work in Sweden, you can also have an assessment made of any education or training programme you completed in another country.
 This means that if you are a citizen of an EU/EEA country or have a residence permit, work permit or a valid LMA (asylum seeker) card, you can apply for an assessment.

 Are you missing some of the documentation to prove your education qualifications?